AIEArmeniennes/aiearmeniennes.github.io/_artsakh/melik.md

 Maghalyan A, “The Origin of the Khanate of Karabakh”, *Journal of the Society for Armenian Studies* 29.2 (2024), p.
 169–180.

 Raffi, *I melik‘ del Łarabał (1600-1827).
 Materiali per la storia moderna degli Armeni*, ed. by A. Ferrari, Milano: Mimesis, 2008.

-Raffi, T*he Five Melikdoms of Karabagh*, ed. by A.S.
+Raffi, *The Five Melikdoms of Karabagh*, ed. by A.S.
 Melkonian, London: Gomidas Institute, 2021.